 Conference for Festivals

-BAFA are confirming the dates and venues for the 2017 programme.
+The 2017 BAFA Conference for Festivals will be in Bath 15 - 16 November.
 Please sign up here to be kept in the loop and have first access to tickets when they are released:

 'Joining up the Dots'

 Hull, (next years UK City of Culture 2017)